 Melbourne Law School Expression of Interest

-If you are interested in a McKenzie Fellowship based at Melbourne Law School, you are required to email a CV (including an up-to-date publications list) and a 2-3 page research proposal to firstname.lastname@example.org by Thursday 21 May 2020.
-Associate Professor Dale Smith, the Law School's Associate Dean Research, will decide if Melbourne Law School will support your application, and will consult with colleagues with relevant expertise as appropriate.
-We intend to let you know the outcome by Thursday 4 June 2020.
+If you are interested in a McKenzie Fellowship based at Melbourne Law School, you are required to email a CV (including an up-to-date publications list) and a 2-3 page research proposal to firstname.lastname@example.org by Friday 6 May 2022.
+Professor Christine Parker, the Law School's Associate Dean Research, will decide if Melbourne Law School will support your application, and will consult with colleagues with relevant expertise as appropriate.
+We intend to let you know the outcome by Friday 20 May 2022.
 If Melbourne Law School invites you to progress to a full application, we will appoint an academic as your contact (as required in the application form) who can give you feedback on your research proposal.
 Melbourne Law School Office for Research staff will also assist you with your application.

 Ms Mas Generis

 Senior Research Officer

 Telephone: +61 3 8344 9983